The Infrared Universe: Photon Confinement, Carnot Mixing, and Blackbody Equilibrium

 Because the CC geodesic flow forces recurrence, the mesoscopic medium behaves as a \emph{photon cavity} \cite{RybickiLightman1979} even in the absence of appreciable baryonic opacity.
 Scattering, absorption, and re-emission merely enhance the mixing that the geometry already enforces.
 The photon distribution function \(f(t,x,\omega)\) therefore evolves primarily under the horizontal Heisenberg generators,

 with $C[f]$ encoding subdominant interactions with the baryonic medium.
-The geometric confinement supplied by the CC structure ensures that radiation remains trapped and repeatedly reprocessed on timescales long compared to $H^{-1}$, permitting the establishment of an approximately Planckian stationary state, with relaxation governed by the geometric mixing scale~$\sigma$.
+The geometric confinement supplied by the CC structure ensures that radiation remains trapped and repeatedly reprocessed on timescales long compared to $H^{-1}$, permitting the establishment of an approximately Planckian stationary state, with relaxation set by the selected geometric mixing scale~$\sigma$.